 After this, you can no longer access your funds and your HELOC will turn into a standard loan.
 You then repay for the funds you used, plus interest, until the end of the term.
 This is known as the repayment period.

 You’ll be able to choose a term to suit you.
 That means you can choose to repay it over a maximum period of 30 years.
 When making a decision, you’ll need to consider how much you’re borrowing, what rate of interest you can get and how much you can afford to repay each month.
 Our qualified advisors will help you with this decision.

-At Selina Advance, the minimum HELOC amount you can borrow is £25,000, and the maximum amount is £1 million.
-You’ll be able to borrow up to 85% LTV, with fixed or variable rates.
+At Selina Advance, the minimum HELOC amount you can borrow is £10,000, and the maximum amount is £1 million.
+You’ll be able to borrow up to 85% LTV with variable rates.